nmshd/documentation/_docs_integrate/migration-from-v4-to-v5.md

 - An overview of the [removed and changed error codes]({% link _docs_integrate/migration-from-v4-to-v5.md %}#removed-and-changed-error-codes) can be found below.
 - An overview of the [removed, changed and added use cases]({% link _docs_integrate/migration-from-v4-to-v5.md %}#removed-changed-and-added-use-cases) can be found below.
   - In particular, it must be noted that the [use case of getting shared versions of a RepositoryAttribute has been renamed]({% link _docs_integrate/migration-from-v4-to-v5.md %}#renaming-of-the-use-case-getsharedversionsofrepositoryattribute-to-getsharedversionsofattribute).
 The [Get shared versions of an Attribute]({% link _docs_use-cases/use-case-consumption-get-shared-versions-of-an-attribute.md %}) use case must now be executed instead.
+  - With the execution of the Connector route `POST /api/v2/Attributes`, which corresponds to the execution of the associated [Create a RepositoryAttribute]({% link _docs_use-cases/use-case-consumption-create-a-repositoryattribute.md %}) use case, an [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) can be created for yourself.
+When executing this Connector route, the fields `content.@type` and `content.owner` may no longer be specified as input.
+This is due to the fact that previously only the IdentityAttribute as `@type` and the own address as the value of the `owner` property of the [Attribute]({% link _docs_integrate/data-model-overview.md %}#attributes) to be created for yourself came into question anyway.
+Therefore, [less input needs to be provided when executing the use case to create a RepositoryAttribute]({% link _docs_integrate/migration-from-v4-to-v5.md %}#less-input-needed-for-the-use-case-createrepositoryattribute).
 - An overview of the [renamed and added events]({% link _docs_integrate/migration-from-v4-to-v5.md %}#renamed-and-added-events) can be found below.

 ## Detailed Explanations